nandz080/alx-zero_day/README.md

-this is also not my fir readme
+this is also not my fir readme updated.